 At First United Methodist Church of DeLand we believe that there are 6 principles which intentionally make a healthy and spiritually mature church.
-If you would like a full listing of ways to get involved here at FUMC, click HERE.

 We consider our congregation to be a “family”.
 Families consist of all persons, united through a connected relationship, and we are connected through our common love for our Lord.
 Our goal is that every person who becomes a part of our family will find their connection, and no one will ever feel alone in the midst of many.
 Our United Methodist Men and Women, small groups, senior activities and youth fellowship are some of the ministries that provide opportunities to belong.